15 patents in this list

 Quantitative approach and departure risk assessment for aircraft flights to evaluate the danger posed to people on the ground in the event of a crash.
 The system calculates potential crash areas, crash footprints, and risk values based on population data along the flight path.
 This allows optimizing flight paths to minimize risk to people on the ground.

-9. Flight Path Coordination System for Safe Commercial Drone Operations in Public Airspace
+10. Automated Flight Path Generation and Coordination System for Drone Integration in Public Airspace

 John Svolos, 2023